BaharAghababaei/baharaghababaei/README.md

 # 👋 Hi, I'm Bahareh Aghababaei!

 ## 🎯 About Me
-I’m a data scientist with dual MSc degrees in Business Administration (Operations & Logistics) from the University of British Columbia Sauder School of Business and Industrial Engineering from IUST.
-With over five years of research experience, I specialize in predictive and prescriptive analytics, optimization, and machine learning.
-My passion lies in transforming data into actionable insights for real-world impact in healthcare, transportation, and retail industries.

 Welcome to my GitHub!
-I’m a data scientist with a passion for transforming complex problems into actionable, data-driven solutions.
-With dual MSc degrees in Business Administration (Operations & Logistics) from UBC Sauder School of Business and Industrial Engineering from Iran University of Science & Technology, I'm interested in using advanced analytics such as optimization, machine learning, and statistical modeling for real-world challenges.
+I’m a data scientist who loves turning complex problems into practical, data-driven solutions.
+I hold two MSc degrees — one in Business Administration (Operations & Logistics) from UBC Sauder School of Business and another in Industrial Engineering from Iran University of Science & Technology.
+My main interest lies in applying advanced analytics — including optimization, machine learning, and statistical modeling — to solve real-world challenges in areas like transportation, healthcare, and retail.

 ## 🔎 What I Do
 - **Predictive and prescriptive analytics**